toby/dirm3u/README.md

 # dirm3u

-Simple HTTP playlist and streaming media server.
+Simple HTTP media server.
+Turns a directory into a streamable playlist.

 ## Installing